Why do you need to meet with us before we book?

 What are your packages?

-We have three starting packages.
-Each offers a different film length.
-The Highlight Film is 4-5 minutes, the Feature Film is 8-15 minutes and the Wedding Docum
+We offer three packages.
+Each includes a different film length.
+The Highlight Film is 4-5 minutes, the Feature Film is 8-15 minutes and the Wedding Documentary is 20-22 minutes.

 Do we meet with you again before the wedding?